filiph/filiphnet/src/flutter-performance/pages/Index.md

 17. Inlining
 18. Understanding Dart Kernel Representation
 19. SIMD / vectorization
+20. Interop with the platform (the other side of method channels, FFI) %% out of scope, but mention e.g. Xcode’s Organizer %%
-20. Continuous performance testing
+21. Continuous performance testing %% stress testing, browserstack - a farm of actual devices %%
-21. Sleights of hand (perceived performance magic tricks)
+22. Sleights of hand (perceived performance magic tricks)
-22. A bag of tricks
+23. A bag of tricks

+%%
+bag of tricks

-%%	1.
-JSON parsing
+1. JSON parsing
-	1. SnapshotWidget
+2. SnapshotWidget
-	2. Thunks (e.g. logging takes function, not a computed value)
+3. Thunks (e.g. logging takes function, not a computed value)
+4. `late final` (like a thunk)
-	3. "stub"
+5. "stub"
-18. Continuous performance testing
-	5. browserstack - a farm of actual devices
-19. --
-20. Pragmas
-21. Inlining
-22. Understanding Dart Kernel Representation
+6. emojis are slow on iOS because they're SVGs https://forum.itsallwidgets.com/t/flutter-performance-book/2777/9

-23. SIMD / vectorization %%
+%%

 No guarantees the book will ever be finished but if you want to be notified, subscribe to [my mailing list](https://filiph.net/await).